soumojit622/quickpal-ai-customer-support/README.md

 </script>
 ```

-The widget:
+### What the widget does:

-- Injects itself into the page
+- Dynamically injects the chat interface
+- Fetches configuration securely
-- Connects securely to backend APIs
+- Connects to backend AI endpoints
-- Loads configuration dynamically
 - Stores conversations in MongoDB
+- Maintains organization-level isolation

+The widget is reusable across unlimited client websites.

 ---

-## ⚛ Next.js Integration Example
+## ⚛ Example: Next.js Embed Integration

 ```javascript
 import { useEffect } from "react";